webpack/management/README.md

 * Budget: $5,000
 * Applicable to: @evilebottnawi
-* Applicable to: webpack-contrib/uglifyjs-webpack-plugin and related projects
+* Applicable to: webpack-contrib/uglifyjs-webpack-plugin
+* Applicable to: webpack-contrib/terser-webpack-plugin
+* Applicable to: webpack-contrib/babel-minify-webpack-plugin

 ### Improve webpack-bundle-analyser